-The Patient Choice and Control at End of Life Act (Act 39) provides Vermont residents with terminal disease the option to be prescribed a dose of medication to hasten the end of their life.
+Patient Choice and Control at End of Life provides Vermont residents with terminal disease the option to be prescribed a dose of medication to hasten the end of their life.
 This option requires the participation of a Vermont physician.

-For the next three years, physicians and patients must adhere to a process laid out by the Act.
-In 2016, that process sunsets but the law continues to provide immunity for patients and physicians who wish to take steps under the Act.
-No patient, physician, or pharmacist may be required to participate in activities under Act 39.
+Physicians and patients must adhere to a process laid out to provide immunity for patients and health care providers who wish to take steps under the law.
+No patient, physician, or pharmacist may be required to participate in activities under the statute.
 Every step must be voluntary.

 - Forms for Patients and Physicians